Norton-le-Clay

 Norton-le-Clay is a village and civil parish in the county of North Yorkshire, England.

 Geography

 It is situated near the A1(M) motorway and 2 mi north-west of Boroughbridge.
 From 1974 to 2023 it was part of the Borough of Harrogate, it is now administered by the unitary North Yorkshire Council.

 History

 It is one of the Thankful Villages that suffered no fatalities during the Great War of 1914 to 1918.
+The village was featured on Darren Hayman's album, Thankful Villages Volume 2.

 1973 mid-air collision

 There was a mid-air collision on Monday 7 May 1973, where a pilot in BAC Jet Provost ejected; the Jet Provost aircraft killed two people when it crashed.